-We will have two precipitation calculations in this example, one assuming spherical morphology without elastic strain energy, and the other assuming cuboid morphology whose shape is determined by competition between interfacial energy and elastic strain energy.
-We will then compare the results of the two calculations.
+There are two precipitation calculations in this example, one assuming spherical morphology without elastic strain energy, and the other assuming cuboid morphology whose shape is determined by competition between interfacial energy and elastic strain energy.
+The results are then compared for both calculations.